Check Our Drug Lists

 Medicare Plans through a Former Employer or Group

-- Two Tier Formulary with Prior Authorization and Step Therapy
+- A. Two Tier Formulary with Prior Authorization and Step Therapy

-- Three Tier Formulary with Prior Authorization and Step Therapy
+- B. Three Tier Formulary with Prior Authorization and Step Therapy

 If you're not sure which Formulary applies to your plan, look in your Evidence of Coverage or call the telephone number on the back of your member card.